 PGA Betting Guide for the Sanderson Farms Championship

-Below, we will cover the best bets for the Sanderson Farms Championship based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.
+Below, we will cover the best bets for the Sanderson Farms Championship based on current form, course fit, and -- of course -- the value of their golf betting odds over at FanDuel Sportsbook.

-For more info on Country Club of Jackson, along with this week's key stats and comparable courses, check out the course primer.
+For more info on Country Club of Jackson along with this week's key stats and Brandon Gdula's win simulations, check out Brandon's article.

 At The Top

 Seamus Power (+3700) - Tie for 9th at the PGA Championship and tie for 12th at the U.S. Open were the highlights of Power's follow-up in 2022 to a career year the season prior.
 He stumbled to a close, missing the cut at The Open and the FedEx St. Jude Championship before finishing 65th of 67 players at the BMW Championship.
 We'll thank these struggles for a nice number this week, and hopefully, some time away and a much softer field and course can get Power back on track.
 He played well last fall aside from a missed cut here, but he does have two top 20s to his CC of Jackson record.
 Power has a well-rounded, top-50 game that stands above most in these early-season fields.

 Byeong-Hun An (+5000) - Our old friend made a splash in his return to the PGA Tour -- in the mix all week and ultimately finishing 4th at the Fortinet Championship.
 He was third here three years ago, and once upon a time, An was an excellent driver with an elite short game that led the Tour in strokes gained: around the green in the 2018-19 season.
 He's doing the right stuff in his first event, where he ranked fourth in both strokes gained: off the tee and strokes gained: around the green.
 The putter is and will always be the drawback, but if he can just putt to the field average, he should be able to stay in the mix.